 Positioning of deck footings around a tree is a little more complicated than simply building a deck in the backyard.
 Not only do you need to create the substructure as not to damage the tree’s roots but also not harm the tree’s structural roots during construction.
 Which potentially is most likely to happen while digging the footings.

 Deep Green Permaculture gives this great equation for figuring out a tree’s structural root zone.
-To read the full discussion of Deep Green Permaculture, click hereOpens in a new tab..
+To read the full discussion of Deep Green Permaculture, click here.

 Structural Root Zone radius = (Diameter above Root Crown x 50)^0.42 x 0.64